Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 #### GWAS

   Genome-wide association study analysis can be conducted with [statgenGWAS][].
 GWAS models across very large number of SNPs or observations can be estimated with [rMVP][] and [megaLMM][].
 Functions for autotetraploids are provided by [GWASpoly][], and these functions also work in diploid species.
 [StageWise][] provides functions to conduct a 2-stage GWAS when the underlying phenotypic data are from multiple field trials.
+Variable selection for ultr-large dimensional GWAS data sets can be done with [bravo][], which implements a Bayesian algorith, selection of variables with embedded screening [SVEN](https://arxiv.org/abs/2006.07561).

-#### General Genetic Prediction
+#### Genomic Prediction

 Packages supporting genetic prediction using mixed models augmented with pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][], [lme4gs][], [lme4qtl][], [pedigreemm][], [qgtools][], [cpgen][] and the licensed software [asreml](https://www.vsni.co.uk/software/asreml).
 Many of these packages have built-in functionality for data preparation steps including data imputation and calculation of the relationship matrices.
 [AGHmatrix][] provides extensive options for calculating pedigree and genomic (additive and dominance) relationship matrices and [statgenIBD][] can calculate IBD probabilities for biparental, three and four-way crosses. [breedR][] is a general purpose package for performing quantitative genetic analyses.
 For polyploids, [polyBreedR][] provides convenience functions to facilitate the use of genome-wide markers for breeding autotetraploid species, and its functionality also extends to diploids.

 ### Crop Modelling

   The [apsimx][] package has functions to read, inspect, edit and run files for APSIM "Next Generation" (json) and APSIM "Classic" (xml).
 Files with an `.apsim` extension correspond to APSIM Classic, the files with an `.apsimx` extension correspond to APSIM Next Generation. [rapsimng][] works with Next Generation APSIM files.
 [DSSAT][] provides a comprehensive R interface to the Decision Support System for Agrotechnology Transfer Cropping Systems model (DSSAT-CSM) documented by [Jones et al (2003)](https://doi.org/10.1016/S1161-0301(02)00107-7).
 This package provides cross-platform functions to read and write input files, run DSSAT-CSM, and read output files.